expz/quiet-star/README.md

 See TODO.md for planned improvements.

 ## Usage
-To set up the environment:
+To set up the environment (if you do not have poetry installed, see appendix):
 ```bash
 poetry config keyring.enabled false
 poetry install